Reading Time: 3 minutes

 Nova Scotia’s present income tax system was designed in 2000.
 Taxpayers have been forced to pay higher taxes every year since then because tax brackets aren’t automatically adjusted.

-A Nova Scotia taxpayer who earned $35,000 in 2000 would have seen 6.4 percent of their paycheque sent to provincial tax coffers.
+A Nova Scotia taxpayer who earned $35,000 in 2000 would have seen 6.4 per cent of their paycheque sent to provincial tax coffers.
 If that taxpayer only received cost-of-living pay raises between then and today, they would be earning roughly $47,000.
-But because of bracket creep, 8.6 percent of that taxpayer’s income would now be taken by the provincial taxman.
+But because of bracket creep, 8.6 per cent of that taxpayer’s income would now be taken by the provincial taxman.

 In just 22 years, that taxpayer’s provincial tax burden would have increased by more than one-third, despite being no better off financially.